astropy/astropy/docs/install.rst

 -----------------------

-On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the prerequisites to build Astropy.
-In order to build from source, you'll need the Python development package for your Linux distribution.
+On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the prerequisites to build `astropy`.
+In order to build from source, you will need the Python development package for your Linux distribution.

 For Debian/Ubuntu::